 This entry-level course introduces students to the basic concepts and techniques relating to digital film production.
-CINE 101 will also provide an overview of the film industry, its history and the evolving technologies and career opportunities.
-Students will also have the opportunity, through hands-on exercises, to learn how to work with simple pocket camcorders, microphones and iMovie editing software or equivalent entry-level technology.
-Studio Fee.
+CINE 101 will also provide an overview of the film industry, its history, and the evolving technologies and career opportunities.
+Students will also have the opportunity, through hands-on exercises, to learn how to work with simple pocket camcorders, microphones and iMovie editing software or equivalent entry-level technology. \Studio Fee.

-CINE105 What is a Story?
-(3 credits)
+CINE105 WHAT IS A STORY?
+(3 CREDITS)

 Where do the best stories come from?
 This course is designed to take students on a journey through the storytelling process, from idea to execution.
-Along the way, students will take a look at the power of myth, universal truths and basic story structure.
+Along the way, students will take a look at the power of myth, universal truths, and basic story structure.
 Ultimately, students will be encouraged to develop and write stories that are community-based or reflect an issue or concern in which they have a personal stake or vested interest.
 Very often, the best stories come from what is most personal.
 (Pre or Co-requisite: ENGL099)

-CINE110 Moving Images I (3 credits)
+CINE110 MOVING IMAGES I (3 CREDITS)

 Building on the foundation of CINE101, Moving Images I provides a more in-depth concentration on basic digital film production.
 An emphasis will be placed on developing and cementing technical skills through hands-on exercises and repetition.
 Students will become familiar with the functions and settings of camcorders, as well as receive training in the proper set-up, usage and storage of lighting and grip equipment.
 Students will also be taught the various roles and responsibilities on the set, as well as etiquette and safety protocols.
 Finally, students will have the opportunity to put their skills to use in making their own individual projects.
-(Prerequisite: CINE101 and Co-requisite CINE101) Studio Fee
+(Prerequisite: CINE101 and Co-requisite CINE101) \Studio Fee

-CINE120 Sound I (3 Credits)
+CINE120 SOUND I (3 CREDITS)

 In this introductory class in sound students will learn how to use a variety of audio equipment to record live and studio sound and how to edit and mix sound.
 Students will work with professional sound recording equipment to build a solid foundation in recording techniques.
-The class also introduces psychoacoustics, the communicative aspects of sound and the basic concepts and properties of sound.
-(Pre or Co-requisite: CINE110) Studio Fee
+The class also introduces psychoacoustics, the communicative aspects of sound, and the basic concepts and properties of sound.
+(Pre or Co-requisite: CINE110) \Studio Fee

-CINE205 Screenwriting I (3 credits)
+CINE205 SCREENWRITING I (3 CREDITS)

-An introduction to screenwriting focusing on the short, 10 page script-including idea generation, story and character development, story structure, dialogue, formatting, and script-to-screen production considerations.
+An introduction to screenwriting focusing on the short, ten page script-including idea generation, story and character development, story structure, dialogue, formatting, and script-to-screen production considerations.
 Students will be encouraged to develop material that they can produce themselves in Moving Images II.
 (Prerequisite: CINE105 and Pre or Co-requisite ENGL101)

-CINE210 Moving Images II (3 credits)
+CINE210 MOVING IMAGES II (3 CREDITS)

 This is an intermediate course in film production where students will continue to develop and hone their skills, particularly in the areas of directing, cinematography, lighting and editing.
-Students will work in teams to produce narrative material developed in Screenwriting I or experimental/nonfiction content.
-(Prerequisites: CINE110, 120 and 205; Suggested Co-requisite: CINE220) Studio Fee.
+Students will work in teams to produce, direct, and edit individual narrative films developed in Screenwriting I or experimental/nonfiction content.
+The class will collaborate in the production of a group film project.
+Each student will assume a specialized role (i.e., producer, director, sound mixer, etc.) on the project through pre-production to post-production.
+(Prerequisites: CINE110, 120; Suggested Pre- or Co-requisite: CINE205) \Studio Fee

-CINE220 Sound II (3 Credits)
+CINE220 SOUND II (3 CREDITS)